PredicateLabs/predicate-operator/testnet/README.md

-# Aethos Mainnet Node Operation
+# Aethos Testnet Node Operation
 This guide provides instructions on setting up and running the Aethos Operator using either Docker or a binary executable.

 # Run an Aethos Operator